t-cbailey/Barkapedia-Back-End/README.md

 This server is hosted via render and is available [https://nc-be-games-puql.onrender.com](https://barkapedia-back-end.onrender.com/).

+## Front End

+This front end is hosted on GitHub with the [Barkapedia Front End repository](https://github.com/dafyddhenke/Barkapedia-Front-End/).

 ## Setup

 The project uses Firebase.
 More specifically, the "nc-parks".
 This is confirmed in the `.firebaserc` file.
 If you are using your own Firebase server, you will need to update this document.
 For example: